AlessioBarsi/laravel-construction-site-manager/readme.md

 ## Features

+- User authentication with email and password
-- User submitted reports of their daily work activities
+- User submitted reports of their daily work activities, with attached images
-- Issues and activities management
+- Construction Sites and Reports management
-- Management and overview of assigned users to existing projects
-- User authorization depending on role

-**WIP**:
-- Role assignments
-- Image upload and attachment to reports
+- Assignment of roles and work sites to users
-- Export reports as formatted .csv spreadsheet
-- Route protection from non-admin users

 ## Installation